History of Ina Garten in Timeline

 February 2, 1948: Ina Garten's Birth

 On February 2, 1948, Ina Rosenberg Garten was born.
-She would later become a television cook, author, and host of the Food Network program Barefoot Contessa.
+She is known as an American television cook and author, as well as the host of the Food Network program Barefoot Contessa.

 Others born on this day/year